1. Overview of the Hawk Computer

 The high 30 bits of the address specifies one word in memory, while the low two bits may be used to specify a byte in that word.
 Thus, the Hawk memory consists of up to 230 words or up to 232 bytes, 4 gigabytes.
 These figures are typical of computers designed since the 1970's, but as with most computers, it is unlikely that all memory addresses will refer to real memory.

-For some purposes, the word field of the memory address may be broken into page and word-in-page fields.
-Each page consists of 210 words, and the entire address space contains 220 pages.
+For some purposes, the word field of a memory address may be broken into page and word-in-page fields.
+Each page holds 210 words, and the entire address space contains 220 pages.

-In the following descritpion, the Hawk memory will be viewed as an array of words, with addresses ranging from 0 to 232–1, with groups of 4 consecutive addresses all referencing the same word in memory.
-Thus, addresses 0, 1, 2 and 3 all refer to the first word in memory, addresses 4, 5, 6 and 7 all refer to the second word, and so on up to addresses 232–4, 232–3, 232–2 and 232–1, which all refer to the final word in memory.
-To simplify discussion, memory addresses will frequently be described as viewed as records with a 30 bit word field and a 2 bit byte field.
+In the following, the Hawk memory will be viewed as an array of words, with addresses ranging from 0 to 232–1, with groups of 4 consecutive addresses all referencing the same word in memory.
+Thus, addresses 0 through 3 all refer to the first word in memory, addresses 4 through 7 all refer to the second word, and so on up to addresses 232–4 through 232–1, which all refer to the final word.
+To simplify discussion, memory addresses will frequently be described as records with a 30 bit word field and a 2 bit byte field.

 1.3.
 CPU Resources

 The Hawk Central Processing Unit contains 18 registers visible to application programs and 5 additional registers visible only to privileged code.
-15 of these registers are general purpose registers, each of which holds one word and each of which may be used to hold variables during the execution of a program.
-In addition, one special register is reserved to hold the address of the next instruction to be fetched by the CPU.
-This is the program counter.
-The condition code register is used to record results of computations and to control the CPU response to various special conditions, and the coprocessor status register is used to control interaction with any coprocessors that may be present.
+15 of these registers are general-purpose registers (see Section 1.3.1), each holding one word; these are used for variables and addresses during program execution.
+The program counter (see Section 1.3.2) holds the address of the next instruction to be fetched by the CPU, The condition code field of the processor status word (see Section 1.3.4.1) holds flags that allow the CPU to test results of arithmetic operations, and the coprocessor status register (see Section 1.3.3) controls interaction with any coprocessors (see Section 11.4) that may be present.

 1.3.1.
 General Purpose Registers

 The Hawk has 15 general-purpose registers, numbered 1 to 15; these may be viewed as an array of 15 words.
-Note that reference to general purpose register 0 is allowed, but the meaning of this special case depends on the context.
-This usage is closely related to that on the IBM 360 family, dating back to 1965; many other computers, including the highly influential DEC VAX share similar ideas.
+Reference to general purpose register 0 is allowed, but the meaning of this special case depends on the context.
+This register model comes from the IBM 360/370 family, dating back to 1965; many other computers, including the highly influential DEC VAX share similar ideas.
+Depending on the context, references to register 0 either force a result to be discarded, refer to the program counter (see Section 1.3.2) or to the constant zero.

 1.3.2.
 Program Counter

-The CPU executes programs by fetching and executing successive instructions from memory.
-The program-counter holds the address of the next instruction in memory that is awaiting execution.
-All Hawk instructions consist of 16 bit half-words (as in the IBM 360), so the program counter may be viewed either as a 32 bit register with a least significant that should always be 0 or as a 31 bit register.
-In either case, 30 bits of the program counter specify the word containing the next instruction, while 1 bit selects the half-word to use.
+The CPU operates by fetching and executing successive instructions from memory.
+The program-counter holds the address of the next instruction in memory awaiting execution.
+All Hawk instructions consist of 16-bit half words (see Section 1.1) so the program counter holds the address of a halfword in memory; as such the least significant bit of this 32-bit should always be 0.
+30 bits of the program counter specify the word containing the next instruction, while 1 bit selects the half-word to use.
 In formal descriptions, the program counter is referenced as pc, with fields pc.word (the top 30 bits) and pc.byte (the bottom 2 bits).

 31302928 27262524 23222120 19181716 15141312 11100908 07060504 03020100